teja2495/simple-progress/README.md

 • **Flexible countdown options** – set timers based on duration (hours/minutes) or specific end time for precise scheduling.

+• **Timer scheduling** – schedule timers to start automatically at a specific time (up to 24 hours in advance).
+Perfect for planning ahead—set a timer for your movie start time or flight departure, and it will begin automatically.

 • **Label your timers** – optionally name each countdown (e.g. "Flight to JFK" or "Barbie movie").

 • **Edge-to-edge Compose UI** – built entirely with Kotlin and Jetpack Compose.